BaLiKfromUA-education/database-sandbox/docs/reports/postgres_report.md

 | In-place update                | ✅                          | 10                                         | 10 000               | AMD Ryzen 9 5900HS | 16                    | 41,64 sec         |
 | Row-level locking              | ✅                          | 10                                         | 10 000               | AMD Ryzen 9 5900HS | 16                    | 52,59 sec         |
 | Optimistic concurrency control | ✅                          | 10                                         | 10 000               | AMD Ryzen 9 5900HS | 16                    | 360,97 sec        |

+### Why last test is so slow?

+This concurrency control technique takes an optimistic approach by **assuming that conflicts between transactions are rare**, and it allows transactions to proceed without acquiring locks on database objects during the execution of the entire transaction. **Conflicts are validated, detected and resolved only at the time of committing the transaction**.

+In our case, the **number of conflicts is huge**!
+According to final test session, number of conflicts was **705 306** which is definitely one of the main reasons of such noticeable difference in execution time